decaf-dev/obsidian-view-count/README.md

 **Increment count once a day** - if enabled a view count will increment once a day. _Once a day_ meaning an opening of a file after 12 am your local time for any given date.
 If disabled, the view count will increment each time the file is opened.

 When increment a day is enabled and the property type is set to storage, a last view date property will be stored to your note.

+## Pros/cons for each storage type

+### Property storage

+#### Pros

+-   The property information is stored with your notes, meaning you can uninstall the plugin and still retain this data
+-   Since data is stored in frontmatter, this information can viewed on mobile

+#### Cons

+-   Only markdown files can have frontmatter keys, so the view count will be only be tracked for markdown files

+-   Only markdown files can have frontmatter keys, so the view count will only be tracked for

+-   Since the frontmatter keys will update for each view, this may update your files more frequently than you would like

+### File storage

+#### Pros

+-   View count is stored for all file types, including custom extensions
+-   View count is stored in one file, versus scattered across your notes

+#### Cons

+-   Since the view count is displayed in the status bar, you cannot see the view count on mobile
+-   You may prefer seeing the view count in frontmatter versus in the status bar